 - Be honest and include those projects and roles that you have experience with and worked on.

 Professionalism is key to writing a competency demonstration report.
 Applicants do not pay attention to little details, silly spelling errors, and formatting errors.
 This undermines the credibility of the submission.
-EA rejects hundreds of CDR every year because of grammatical and formatting errors.
+EA rejects hundreds of CDRs every year because of grammatical and formatting errors for Australian Immigration.

 Solution: Proofread and Edit Thoroughly